-Early Prevention of School Failure Screening: This screening is administered to all incoming Kindergarten students during the spring prior to their entrance to All Saints Catholic School.
+BRIGANCE Testing: This screening is administered to all incoming Kindergarten students during the spring prior to their entrance to All Saints Catholic School.
 Through their observance of each student completing a series of tasks, the screening team is able to determine the developmental readiness of each child.
+Brigance Testing covers a variety of school based curriculum topics through a series of 12 assessments, including language development, science and math proficiencies and gross motor skills.
 The goal of the program is to ensure that each student enrolled in Kindergarten or first grade has the developmental skills necessary to achieve success during his/her first year in school.

-Scantron Performance Series: The diocesan wide standardized testing that will be administered 3 times per year to grades 3-7.
+MAP Performance Series: The diocesan wide standardized testing that will be administered 3 times per year to grades 3-7.

-Assessment of Catholic Religious Education: This assessment tool, designed by the National Catholic Education Association, is administered to students in grades five and eight each year.
+Assessment of Catholic Religious Education (ACRE): This assessment tool, designed by the National Catholic Education Association, is administered to students in grades five and eight each year.
 Through review of class and grade level scores, school and diocesan personnel can determine student understanding of basic doctrine as well as attitudes towards living the Catholic faith.